Frequently asked questions

 When can I use these services?

-HiveDisk is already available.
-We will progressively introduce the rest to the Hive community as we deliver our roadmap.
+Our cloud storage is already available.
+We will progressively introduce the rest to the Hivenet community as we deliver our roadmap.
 Each month we’ll be adding new features.
 Stay informed on our product updates by following us on our social media channels or Discord (check the footer for all the links).

-When you put your files in hiveDisk, these files are split into chunks.
-Each chunk is then compressed, encrypted, and encoded for data reliability before it is sent over hiveNet.
-The reverse happens when you download your data from hiveNet.
+When you put your files in Hivenet, these files are split into chunks.
+Each chunk is then compressed, encrypted, and encoded for data reliability before it is sent over to the cloud.
+The reverse happens when you download your data from Hivenet.
 Read more

-Can I use hiveDisk on any kind of laptop/computer?
+Can I use Hivenet on any kind of laptop/computer?

-Yes. hiveDisk works on any type of computer as long as it runs one of our supported operating systems: MacOS, Windows 10 or 11, and Linux.
+Yes.
+Hivenet works on any type of computer as long as it runs one of our supported operating systems: MacOS, Windows 10 or 11, and Linux.

 Could having too many nodes have a negative impact on performance?

-Is there a limit of file size in Hive?
+Is there a limit on file size upload in Hivenet?

 Technically we do not have a hard limit for file size that the platform supports.
 You can safely upload a single file up to 100 GB and more from desktop (Mac and Windows).
 While we haven't extensively tested larger files due to storage costs, we believe we can potentially handle files as large as 500 GB.